RajeshJangra/crawler/README.md

 To run the test cases: mvn test
 ```
 ```
-To select static resources in the crawler I have to add following doc.select("[src]");
+To select static resources in the crawler I added following new method

+      protected void crawlUrlforStaticResources(final Document doc) {
+          final Elements elements = doc.select("[src]");
+          for (Element element : elements) {
+              final String resource = element.attr("abs:src");
+              if (!staticResources.contains(resource)) {
+                  staticResources.add(resource);
+              }
+          }
+      }

-To select external urls I have to change the consition in code where I do not select external.
-Following is the condition that needs to be removed. childUrl.startsWith(rootUrl)
+To select external urls I have to change the consition in code which does not select the external urls.
+Now I have changed the condition to include the internal urls for further crawling and external urls are added but not crawled.

+      if(childUrl.startsWith(rootUrl)) {
+         queue.offer(childUrl);
+      } else {
+         crawledUrls.add(childUrl);
+      }

+I have also changed the respective test cases and added few new test cases

 ```